 For general information about coronavirus and travelling safely in London, see our coronavirus pages.

 Personal Protective Equipment - general information

-Taxi and private hire drivers are expected to wear face coverings at all times when in their taxi or private hire vehicle.
+We strongly recommend that taxi and private hire drivers, and passengers, wear a face covering at all times when in a taxi or private hire vehicle (PHV).

 Cleaning your licensed vehicle

 After each journey, you should prepare your vehicle for the next passenger.